 Van Vleck High School students collect data at MAT01, which is adjacent to a washover channel-Three Mile Cut-that will occasionally open with the passage or landfall of a tropical storm or hurricane (Fig. 8).
 Students from Palacios High School collect data at MAT02, which is northeast of the vehicular beach access point on Matagorda Peninsula (Fig. 8).
 Hurricane Ike made landfall on Galveston Island on September 13, 2008, as a Category 2 hurricane.
 Owing to the size of the storm, impacts from this hurricane were seen along the entire Texas coast, including on Matagorda Peninsula.
 The storm surge from Hurricane Ike briefly opened Three Mile Cut and caused vegetation line retreat and dune erosion at MAT01 and MAT02.
-Over the decade since Ike's landfall, students from Van Vleck and Palacios High Schools have been monitoring the recovery and growth of the dunes (Fig. 20) and the seaward movement of the vegetation line (Appendix B) post-Hurricane Ike on Matagorda Peninsula.
+Over the decade since Ike's landfall, students from Van Vleck and Palacios High Schools have been monitoring the recovery and growth of the dunes (Fig. 22) and the seaward movement of the vegetation line (Appendix B) post-Hurricane Ike on Matagorda Peninsula.

-Palacios and Van Vleck students measure beaches adjacent to Matagorda Bay Nature Park, which has two special circumstances that make this monitoring especially informative and important: (1) The monitoring sites are on the updrift side of the jetty at the mouth of the Colorado River and (2) These sites allow students to compare a beach/dune system where vehicular traffic on the beach is limited (MAT03) with an adjacent area where vehicular traffic will continue to be unrestricted
+Palacios and Van Vleck students measure beaches adjacent to Matagorda Bay Nature Park, which have two special circumstances that make this monitoring especially informative and important: (1) the sites are on the updrift side of the jetty at the mouth of the Colorado River and (2) these sites allow students to compare a beach/dune system where vehicular traffic on the beach is limited (MAT03) with an adjacent area where vehicular traffic is unrestricted (MAT01 and MAT02).
+Information on impacts of coastal structures (jetties) is critical to coastal management, and impacts of vehicles on Texas' beaches are not well documented.
+Vehicular traffic was permitted on the beach adjacent to the Nature Park until 2007.
+Vehicular traffic was restricted in the section closest to the park for several years.
+Currently, vehicles are able to access this section of beach, but traffic is very limited because of difficult driving conditions.

-Figure 20.
+Figure 22.
 Pre- and post-Hurricane Ike profile data collected by Van Vleck High School students at (A) MAT01 and Palacios High School students at (B) MAT02.
 Students are monitoring recovery and growth of the foredune at these sites.